aymeric-spiga/planetoplot/INSTALL.md

 ### Possibility 3: install directly librairies to the built-in `python` in your OS

-If you know what you are doing and have the adminsitration rights to do so.
+If you know what you are doing and have the administration rights to do so.